TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 - Buffs
   - Nearly every base game Pistol, SMG, Assault Rifle, Shotgun, and Sniper
     - The Crossroad has it's 4th projectile again and actually deals good DPS
-    - Shredifier deals damage
+    - The Shredifier deals damage
     - The Brainstormer is now actually viable
-    - Hyperion snipers holes in heads instead of shooting a party popper at them
+    - Hyperion snipers create holes in heads instead of shooting a party popper
 - Notable Nerfs
   - Pistols
     - Hellshock = -10%